isomerpages/moe-chuachukangsec/_learning-in-cckss/Departments/Humanities.md

 <div class="iframe-wrapper">
 <iframe height="299" width="480" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vSQ7Wh_KwYz2zKTvRg5qT_xrxgc0wj9At2TGivcU2utofhjZa6wuosLkfRr0PMMsR1x-lUqHcYi82n_/embed?start=true&amp;loop=true&amp;delayms=3000"></iframe>
 </div>
-<p></p>
 <h4><strong>Geography</strong></h4>
 <p>Geography bridges the humanities, social and natural sciences.
 It is a
 holistic subject that provides students with integrative ways of understanding the real world.
-Students will explore Earth, its natural and man-made environments, and examine the interactions of humans with these environments, from the personal to global scales.
-Geography fascinates and inspires students, enabling them to gain a deep appreciation of Earth’s beauty, the immense power of natural forces, and the ingenious ways humans thrive under different circumstances.
+Students will explore Earth, its natural and man-made environments, and examine the interactions of humans with these environments, from the personal to global scales.</p>
+<p>Geography fascinates and inspires students, enabling them to gain a deep
+appreciation of Earth’s beauty, the immense power of natural forces, and the ingenious ways humans thrive under different circumstances.
 Through Geography, students will understand how places and landscapes evolve, deliberate on consequences arising from our everyday decisions, and experience the mosaic of cultures and societies.</p>
 <p>Fieldwork satisfies and nourishes students’ curiosity about contemporary
 issues that affect their communities.
 Through fieldwork, students apply their classroom learning in the real world to make new discoveries.
 They